 Her work has been exhibited in New York at: Abrons Art Center, Anthology Film Archives, The Bronx Museum of the Arts, The Chocolate Factory, Microscope Gallery, New York Live Arts, and at Artisphere, (VA), Hammer Museum (CA), Borderlines Film Festival (UK), Moving Pictures Festival (CAN).
 Residencies include the Kala Art Institute (CA), Lower Manhattan Cultural Council, Swing Space (NY), Sedona Summer Colony (AZ) and the Ucross Foundation (WY).
 She received a Foundation for Contemporary Arts Emergency Grant, a Film/Video Grant from The Jerome Foundation and funding from The Puffin Foundation.
 She was awarded a Jeff and a New York Dance and Performance Award (Bessie) for her work as a projections designer and has collaborated with choreographers and directors such as Wally Cardona, Ping Chong, David Cromer, Merce Cunningham, Kristin Marting, and Bebe Miller among many others.
-Ciarrocchi is a 2017 Artist in the Marketplace at the Bronx Museum of the Arts designing projections for the Broadway production of The Band's Visit opening this November at the Barrymore Theatre.
+Ciarrocchi is a 2017 Artist in the Marketplace at the Bronx Museum of the Arts and is designing projections for the Broadway production of The Band's Visit opening this November at the Barrymore Theatre.

 Her interdisciplinary project Gender/Power, which she co-directs with her collaborative partner Kris Grey, has been presented at Gibney Dance (NY), the Invisible Dog Arts Center (NY), and Smack Mellon (NY).
 Gender/Power has received funding support from The MAP Fund and The Franklin Furnace Fund and has been awarded residencies from the Baryshnikov Arts Center (NY), and the Lower Manhattan Cultural Council, Process Space (NY).

 Ciarrocchi earned a MFA from the School of Visual Arts, New York, NY, and a BFA from SUNY Purchase, Purchase, NY.